Thaelene/discover-mars/readme.md

 How to get started with the development environment running.

-* First install node-modules
+* Install node-modules

 ```
 sudo npm install
 ```

-* Then create your own database

-* Define your database, your local address and port in include/config.php
+* Do not forget to change the URL in the include/config.php

-And now enjoy !
+* And you are good to go !

+### Built with
+* WebGL
+* php
+* Nasa's API